lemberg/android-project-template/README.md

-The purpose of the template is to provide Lemberg engineer with very solid project fundamentals that are proven of several projects.
+The purpose of the template is to provide Lemberg Engineers with very solid project fundamentals that are proven on several projects.

 Template contains recommended: